FindMyPast At Home Interview Recap

-I am grateful to Jen Baldwin and Eleanor Overthrow-Jones of FindMyPast for the interest in LGBTQ Genealogy.
-I also thank all the listeners who logged into the live interview on 25 February 2021 or are now watching it on YouTube.
-On the day of the interview, I was still experiencing side effects from the second Moderna vaccination, specifically a fuzzy head.
-I wasn’t thinking too well and experienced several memory blanks.
-Therefore, in this blog post, I’d like to improve on some answers, now that my head is clearer and I’m not doing it live.
+I extend my gratitude to Jen Baldwin and Eleanor Overthrow-Jones of FindMyPast for their interest in LGBTQ Genealogy.
+A heartfelt thank you to all the listeners who participated in the live interview on February 25, 2021, or are currently watching the recording on YouTube.
+During the live session, I was grappling with side effects from my second Moderna vaccination, which led to a somewhat fuzzy-headed state.
+In this blog post, I aim to address and improve upon some of the answers given during the interview now that I have a clearer mind.

-When discussing the definitions of L, G, B, T, and Q I want to point out that we are talking about two different things – Sexual Preference and Gender Identity.
-LGB are sexual preferences that define a person’s attraction.
-In contrast, T is about Gender Identity.
-A Trans person’s sexual preference can be to their own gender or not.
+One crucial clarification pertains to the definitions of L, G, B, T, and Q within the LGBTQ acronym.
+It’s essential to recognize that we are addressing two distinct aspects—Sexual Preference and Gender Identity.
+LGB denotes sexual preferences related to attraction, while T refers to Gender Identity.
+A transgender person’s sexual preference can be toward their own identified gender or not.

-The author of the Homo History photography blog is Jeffery Gent.
+The Homo History photography blog is authored by Jeffery Gent.

 For those interested in exploring police records, the relevant FindMyPast database is titled “England & Wales, Crime, Prisons & Punishment Browse, 1770-1935.”